Cyberia Collectors’ Card #7 Boriz

 Boriz is also a bedroom DJ who constantly nags his boss to let him play for the Rasputin’s nightclub.
 His favourite genre is Trotsky techno which sounds like a Commie apocalypse played at 300 bpm.

-One of the background themes in the Cyberia Universe is the post-Soviet order which arose after the “Second Cold War,”–an event which at least sounds cool.
+You will come to learn that one of the background themes in the Cyberia Universe is the post-Soviet order which arose after the “Second Cold War,”–an event which at least sounds cool.

 Preferred Weapon: The Cvlt-XII.